NDevTK/chromiumwiki/CONTRIBUTING.md

 *   Do not change wiki files without new information.
 *   Keep track of the files you have reviewed and any notes.
 *   The `list_code_definition_names` tool does not work.
+*   Keep the readme tips section updated with new wiki pages.